openfl/AS3ConversionGuide/comparing-haxe-and-actionscript/syntax.md

     }
     ```haxe

+ * `final`

+    ActionScript uses the `final` keyword to specify a class that cannot be extended.
+Haxe supports the same, but it uses a `@:final` meta-data tag instead:

+    ```haxe
+    @:final class Test {

+    }
+    ```

  * `finally`

     Haxe does not support `try/catch/finally` so cleanup logic must occur in a `catch`

+ * `include`

+    Haxe does not support an `include` keyword, there are methods of replicating the same behavior using a custom macro, but in general, it is recommended that classes, typedefs, `using` and other techniques are implemented to share code within a project.

  * `instanceof`

     The ActionScript 3.0 keyword, `instanceof`, can be replaced with `Std.is`